oconnor663/applied_crypto_2021_fall/sha256/readme.md

 Take a minute or two to review that logic and convince yourself it's correct.
-Then write a function like `padding(input_length)`, which takes the original **byte length** (not bit length) of an input and returns the appropriate padding bytestring for that input.
-Your input for this problem is a list of input byte lengths (not bit lengths).
+Then write a function like `padding(input_length)`, which takes the original **byte length** (not bit length!) of an input and returns the appropriate padding bytestring for that input.
+Your input for this problem is a list of input byte lengths (not bit lengths!).
 For each input length, call your `padding()` function with that length and hex-encode the resulting padding bytes.
 Your output for this problem should be the list of hex-encoded padding strings.